-- Actual capital actions for the first quarter of 2018; - For each of the remaining quarters in the planning horizon: - common stock dividends equal to the quarterly average dollar amount of common stock dividends that were paid in the second quarter of 2017 through and including the first quarter of 2018; - payments on any other instrument that is eligible for inclusion in the numerator of a regulatory capital ratio equal to the stated dividend, interest, or principal due on such instrument during the quarter.
+- Actual capital actions for the first quarter of 2019; and - For each of the remaining quarters in the planning horizon: - common stock dividends equal to the quarterly average dollar amount of common stock dividends that were paid in the second quarter of 2018 through and including the first quarter of 2019; and - payments on any other instrument that is eligible for inclusion in the numerator of a regulatory capital ratio equal to the stated dividend, interest or principal due on such instrument during the quarter.

-Other than described above, these results do not include any requested capital actions that may be incorporated into our CCAR 2018 submission.
+Other than described above, these results do not include any requested capital actions that may be incorporated into our CCAR 2019 submission.

-Based on the FRB's severely adverse scenario, the most significant drivers of the firm's capital ratios over the planning horizon are:
+Based on the FRB's severely adverse scenario, the most significant drivers impacting our capital ratios over the planning horizon are:

-- Trading and counterparty losses, which include the global market shock, the counterparty default scenario, and trading incremental default risk losses; - Stress Pre-Provision Net Revenues (PPNR) and operational risk losses; and - Stress provisions and other losses in our loans and lending commitments
+- Trading and counterparty losses, which include the global market shock, the counterparty default scenario and trading incremental default risk losses; - Stress Pre-Provision Net Revenues (PPNR) and operational risk losses; and - Stress provisions and other losses in our loans and lending commitments

-These results are not indicative of the FRB's calculations of the firm's regulatory capital ratios under its CCAR 2018 supervisory stress tests.
+These results are not indicative of the FRB's calculations of our regulatory capital ratios under its CCAR 2019 supervisory stress tests.
 The FRB has separately published its results for the supervisory stress test results incorporating the Annual DFAST capital actions.
-On June 28, 2018, the FRB is expected to publish its calculations for the supervisory stress test results incorporating our CCAR requested capital actions.
+On June 27th, 2019, the FRB is expected to publish its calculations for the supervisory stress test results incorporating our CCAR requested capital actions.